alexandranicolecajes/8-piece-puzzle/readme.txt

-BUILD
-1. Download Main.py from Canvas
+READ ME
-2. Open any application that can interpret Python
+1. Open any application that can interpret Python
-3. Configure application to run any version greater than Python 3.0
+2. Configure application to run any version greater than Python 3.0
 3. Run Main.py

 GUI